 The towns of Sorano and Pitigliano grow up out of this same tuff rock, a strange mix of architecture and organic structures.

-The best starting point to access the most spectacular section of the vie cave is the town of Sovana.
+How to get there: the best starting point to access the most spectacular section of the vie cave is the town of Sovana.
 From here you can walk 10 minutes (under 1 km) to the entry to the archaeological park, or drive out of town, along the narrow paved road following signs for Saturnia.
 About 1,1km out of town, after going under a small tunnel, on the right you’ll find the entrance and a parking lot.
-A ticket to the park costs 5 euros, and the park opens at 10am.
-Closing time varies by season.

-The website of the Parco Archeologico Città del Tufo with information about the Etruscan sites at Sorano, Sovana & Vitozza is conveniently all in Italian.
-However, I found a very friendly English speaker on the other end of the phone when I called this number for information (this is the information line for the archaeological park of Sorano): (+39) 0564 614074.
+The website of the Parco Archeologico Città del Tufo with information about the Etruscan sites at Sorano, Sovana and Vitozza and suggested itineraries is unfortunately all in Italian.